Y0Coss/docs-fork/pages/web_cloud/web_cloud_databases/authorise_IP/guide.en-gb.md

 > [!primary]
 >
-> As a reminder, if you have just activated your [Web Cloud Databases](/links/web/databases) solution, and you want to use it with an [OVHcloud Web Hosting](/links/web/hosting) solution, the IP addresses of these solutions are already authorized by default.
+> As a reminder, if you have just activated your [Web Cloud Databases](/links/web/databases) solution, and you only want to use its databases for an [OVHcloud web hosting](/links/web/hosting) solution, the IP addresses of these solutions are already authorized by default.

 Click on the tabs below to view each of the **5** steps.